 be present.
 For example, FreeFixer checks if there is a file named explorer.exe

-in 'C:\Windows\System32\' and 'C:\'.
+.
 If such a file exists you might want examine it more in detail since the

-legitimate explorer.exe should be located in 'C:\Windows\'.
+legitimate explorer.exe should be located in 'C:\Windows\'

 The AppInit_DLLs registry value holds a list of dynamic link libraries (DLLs).
 Every time an application loads User32.dll the system will read the AppInit_DLLs value and load all DLLs specified.
 This is used by some firewalls, anti-virus products but also by malware to load the malicious code into practically every process on a machine.
 For example, some installations of the "SurfSideKick" adware uses AppInit_DLLs to load a repair DLL that protect the adware from removal.